-Because private military contractors work for military contractors in deadly war zones, such as Afghanistan, they typically make much more than workers stateside.
+Because private military contractors work for military contractors in deadly war zones, such as Afghanistan, Iraq and Syria, they typically make much more than workers stateside.
 Rightfully so.
-Because of the higher pay, most contractors usually are paid at the maximum compensation rate (which is currently $1,377.02 per week) while out of work because of an injury.
+Because of the higher pay, most contractors usually are paid at the maximum compensation rate (which is currently approximately $1,510.76 per week) while out of work because of an injury.
+Visit the DOL Maximum Compensation Rate Chart.

-Because the insurance companies must pay this amount weekly, insurance companies, such as AIG, CNA, Zurich, and others want to settle these cases quickly after injured contractors reach MMI (Maximum Medical Improvement).
+Because DBA insurance companies must pay this amount weekly, insurance companies, such as AIG, Starr Indemnity, Zurich, and others want to settle these cases quickly after injured contractors reach MMI (Maximum Medical Improvement).
 MMI typically occurs when an injured worker reaches a state where his or her condition cannot be improved any further or when treatment plateau is reached.

 Insurance carriers, for lack of a better phrase, offer low-ball settlement in hopes that contractors take the settlement, which will then relieve the insurance carrier from any further compensation to be paid and, equally important, any future medical care relating to the injury.
 Always remember that DBA insurance companies are businesses, not doing business to help you, but to make money, so if an unrepresented injured contractor settles a case worth $600,000 for $50,000, they just made $550,000.
 Now, multiply that figure by just 50 unrepresented contractors agreeing to the same settlement.
 The insurance company just saved nearly $28 million.